 Humor is where the game stumbles most.
 In an attempt to be just like Duke, the basic comedic tools of wisecracks and visual puns within the levels continue to be the game’s only source of chuckles.
 Put it another way – it’s lousy with Asian jokes.
 Get ready for lots of “bhrokan Engrish,” naked anime babes, and fortune cookie health bonuses.
 Right from the start, Lo Wang’s taunt “Who wanta some wang?” will give you a good idea of what you’re up against, and the rest of the adventure is appropriately juvenile.
 You’ll even encounter roaming bunnies that hump each other when they cross paths (“Oooh!
 Holny labbits!”) and the old “Cream of Sum Jung Gai” on a menu.

-The cracks here are possibly too low-brow.
+The cracks here are maybe too low-brow.
 Such comments and self-reflection was refreshing for Duke, compared to earlier, more straightforward shooters.
 Caleb’s lines were a gas in Blood, and pretty much made that game.
 You might be bored with it by Shadow Warrior.
-Not to mention, neither of those titles hit anything close to racism.
-Here, well, your mileage will vary.
+Not to mention, neither of those previous titles hit anything close to racism.
+Here, well, (gestures).
 I also noticed fewer movie references, or levels based on classic films.
 Maybe I just missed them, but that was another enjoyable point from the previous games that seems limited here.

 Controls are the same as previous Build games, with a full keymapper in the setup program.
 The only thing worth noting here is that Shadow Warrior, perhaps responding to Quake’s competition, attempts to be far more 3D and stretches its technology in places the other Build titles avoided.
 Enemies often appear on ledges above and below you, in cramped quarters that require you to look in their direction instead of simply backing up and letting auto-aim do its job.
 Mouselook in Duke was more of a novelty than a requirement, but not so here.
 You’ll need it to crack at least three puzzles.
 You’ll especially rely on it when handling the grenade launcher, as you must elevate your view to properly hook shots around corners.
 Since Build isn’t true 3D, you’ll see a distinctive warping every time you try to do this, and it’s the only visually sour part of an otherwise rich game.